Hezbollah fires about 250 rockets and other projectiles into Israel in heaviest barrage in weeks

 Israeli airstrikes without warning on Saturday pounded central Beirut, killing at least 29 people and wounding 67, according to Lebanon's Health Ministry.

 Smoke billowed above Beirut again Sunday with new strikes.
-Israel's military said it targeted Hezbollah command centers in the southern suburbs of Dahiyeh, where the militants have a strong presence.
+Israel's military said it targeted command centers for Hezbollah and its intelligence unit in the southern suburbs of Dahiyeh, where the militants have a strong presence.

 Israeli attacks have killed more than 3,700 people in Lebanon, according to the Health Ministry.
 The fighting has displaced about 1.2 million people, or a quarter of Lebanon's population.